 Can I cancel the policy if I didn’t like its terms and conditions?

 Yes, the policyholder can cancel the policy if the policyholder is not satisfied with the terms and conditions of the policy.
-The policy can be cancelled within 15 days from the date of receipt of the policy.
-This cancellation period is called Free-look period.
+The policy can be canceled within 15 days from the date of receipt of the policy.
+This cancellation period is called the Free-look period.